NaszvadiG/cim-xa/README.md

 - You need template with inheritance without compile steps
 - You need web analytics done your way
 - You need login/authorization
-- You need a very quick CRUD constuction tool
+- You need a very quick yet theme-able CRUD constuction tool
 - You need MongoDB support
 - You need strong Excel data support
 - You need a basic PHP rule engine